ST3 General Surgery Interview Preparation and Essential Reading

 The key to success in the General Surgery ST3 interview is preparation.
-Candidates will have a much greater chance of success if they start preparing early and wisely.
+You will have a much greater chance of success if you start preparing early and wisely.
 This requires planning and a combination of solo reading and group practice.
-Below we have tried to summarise the best methods of structuring your interview practice, and finished the section with a selection of texts that we have found very helpful.
-We’ve also developed a General Surgery ST3 Interview Question Bank to help you prepare.
+Below we have summarised the best methods of structuring your interview practice and provided a selection of texts that we found helpful when preparing.

-- It is highly recommended to have at least 12 months of elective and emergency general surgery experience.
+- Having at least 12 months of elective and emergency general surgery experience is highly recommended.
 This allows you to develop the necessary WBAs and logbook experience.

 - Ensure you read the application guidance and interview format at the start of CT2 so that you can plan your revision accordingly as if this were an exam.